immunant/c2rust/cross-checks/rust-checks/rustc-plugin/README.md

 #![feature(plugin)]
 #![plugin(cross_checks)]
 ```
-Finally, create a `build.rs` file next to `Cargo.toml` in your crate and add
+Finally, create a `build.rs` file in the same directory as `Cargo.toml` and add
 these lines:
 ```rust
 fn main() {